Guinean opposition suspends protest for U.N.-led talks

 The government has rejected the opposition demands.

-Failure to agree on the organisation of the poll has stirred up ethnic violence and jeopardised economic gains made since Conde came to power.
-(Reporting by Saliou Samb; Writing by Bate Felix; Editing by Michael Roddy)
+Failure to agree on the organization of the poll has stirred up ethnic violence and jeopardized economic gains made since Conde came to power.

+Reporting by Saliou Samb; Writing by Bate Felix; Editing by Michael Roddy